 Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2004.

-Malassezia refers to a group of yeasts of the genus Malassezia, which has several different species.
+Malassezia refers to a group of basidiomycetous (club-shaped) yeasts of the genus Malassezia, which has several different species.
 Species names include:

 Skin conditions caused or aggravated by infection by malassezia include:

 The diagnosis of skin conditions associated with malassezia is often made clinically, but can be confirmed when skin scrapings reveal malassezia (see laboratory tests for fungal infection).
 Microscopy of malassezia, using potassium hydroxide (KOH) preparations, shows clusters of yeast cells and long hyphae.
-The appearance is said to be like "spaghetti and meatballs".
+The appearance is said to be like 'spaghetti and meatballs'.
 The hyphae filaments used to be called 'Malassezia' and the yeast forms were called 'Pityrosporum', but mycologists eventually realised they were the same organism.

 Malassezia species are difficult to grow in the laboratory so scrapings may be reported as "culture negative".
 The yeast grows best if a lipid such as olive oil is added to Littman agar culture medium.

 Malassezia species inhabit the skin of about 90% of adults without causing harm.
-Unfortunately in some people the yeast suppresses the body's expected immune response to it allowing it to proliferate and cause a skin disorder, often with very little inflammatory response.
+In some people the yeast suppresses the body's expected immune response to it allowing it to proliferate and cause a skin disorder, often with very little inflammatory response.
 When malassezia is associated with dermatitis, it is thought that irritating metabolites of the yeasts may be responsible (free fatty acids are hydrolysed from triglycerides).

 Predisposing factors to Malassezia skin disease include:

-Malassezia may fluoresce on exposure to ultraviolet light e.g., a Wood's lamp.
+Malassezia may fluoresce on exposure to ultraviolet light (Wood's lamp).
 This is due to another chemical, pityrialactone.

 Consult DermNet's pages on the individual skin conditions to learn about treatment.